cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 Yes.
 You can customize how specs are processed by using one of our {% url 'preprocessor plugins' plugins %} or by {% url 'writing your own custom preprocessor' preprocessors-api %}.

-Typically you'd reuse your existing `babel` and `webpack` configurations.
+Typically you'd reuse your existing Babel and webpack configurations.

 ## {% fa fa-angle-right %} How does one determine what the latest version of Cypress is?